top of page

 Intimate; handheld; grounded in daily survival and rituals

 The principles of Photovoice empower youth to produce political leverage.
-Unlike the silent external eye, internal images are vocal, capturing health risks, bureaucratic failures, and cultural continuity that outsiders cannot perceive.
+Unlike the silent external eye, internal images are vocal.
+They capture health risks, bureaucratic failures, and cultural continuity that outsiders cannot perceive.

 This critique underscores a clear principle: representation without participation is exclusion.
 Moving forward, media producers must transition from making films about the Rohingya to films with and by the Rohingya.
 True inclusive storytelling requires protagonists to hold authorship, direction, and editorial power.